Visit Podiatry Institute of the South

 What is PAD?

-PAD is a vascular health condition that occurs when the arteries outside of your heart and brain become clogged or narrow and reduce your circulation.
+PAD is a vascular health condition that occurs when the arteries outside of your heart and brain become clogged or narrowed and reduce your circulation.
 The issue usually develops in your feet and legs, but it can also affect your arms, hands, and abdomen.

 Some of the common signs of PAD include: